Meetings of the Society

 requesting that you receive invitations to each meeting until further notice.

-On meeting days the meeting room will be open from 7:30 pm.
+On meeting days the Zoom meeting will be open from 7:30 pm.
 Select the Start Zoom link as before, where the

 information you previously entered will be recalled, together with the link to actually join the meeting.
 Select that